MSc in Advanced Materials Science and Engineering

 How to apply

-Applications to the MSc Advanced Materials Science and Engineering for 2017/18 are open and will close on Friday 14 April 2017.
+Applications to the MSc Advanced Materials Science and Engineering for 2018/19 will open in November 2017 and will close on Thursday 5 April 2018.

 |Dr Sandrine Heutz

 Course Director, MSc Advanced Materials Science and Engineering

 Admissions Tutor and Deputy Course Director, MSc Advanced Materials Science and Engineering

 |Mrs Raj Adcock